DrSmile444/eslint-config-naming/docs/philosophy.md

 **Exception**: If you're working in a legacy codebase that already uses these prefixes, you can disable this rule for incremental migration.

-### Protected members require leading underscore
+### Protected members

-**Protected methods and properties signal inheritance surface area.
-The underscore makes this visible.**

-Unlike `private` (which is truly encapsulated), `protected` members are part of the class's contract with subclasses.
-They're semi-public API.

-The leading underscore serves as a visual cue: "This is for inheritance.
-Think twice before using it elsewhere."
+**Protected members should not use leading underscores** — the `protected` keyword already communicates the inheritance contract.
+Leading underscores were previously used as a visual cue, but modern TypeScript and community conventions prefer natural names without redundant prefixes.

-**Why this matters**: In a class hierarchy, it's helpful to quickly distinguish what's public API, what's internal (`private`), and what's for subclasses (`protected`).
+**Why this matters**: In a class hierarchy, clarity is still important: differentiate public API, protected (for subclasses), and private.
+However, the `protected` keyword and editor tooling are sufficient; adding underscores creates visual noise and encourages inconsistent naming.

 **Example**